jerry1970/windows-eu-keyboard/README.md

 | ^      |                   | ^                |           | â ĉ ê ĝ ĥ î ĵ ô ŝ û ŵ Â Ĉ Ê Ĝ Ĥ Î Ĵ Ô Ŝ Û Ŵ |
 | +      | superscript signs | + (plus sign)    | o         | °                                           |

+## Installation

+The `EU-Intl.klc` file is the file to open with Microsoft Keyboard Layout Creator.

+The `EU-Intl` directory contains the compiled DLLs and also the `msi` files to install the definitions.

 ## To Do